CASE #18 – JACKSON V. SNOW ET AL. (EDLA) (SETTLED)

 The American Civil Liberties Union of Louisiana and Fish & Richardson P.C. are representing Mr. Yohann Jackson—a Black man suffering from palsy—in a civil rights action against several officers from the Thibodaux, Louisiana Police Department and the City of Thibodaux.

-This case arises from an encounter Mr. Jackson had with officers from the Thibodaux Police Department on August 15, 2020.
+This case arises from Mr. Jackson’s encounter with officers from the Thibodaux Police Department on August 15, 2020.
 Mr. Jackson’s complaint describes how the officers used unreasonable force to detain him.
 Officer Snow came to Mr. Jackson’s home in response to a disturbance related to a complaint about a missing debit card.
 Officer Snow banged on Mr. Jackson’s front door and, after smelling the odor of marijuana, demanded that Mr. Jackson reveal the location of the marijuana.
-Officers Braud and Lebouef arrived to the scene as backup.
+Officers Braud and Lebouef arrived at the scene as backup.
 Having previously been harassed and stalked by Thibodaux Police Officers, Mr. Jackson was fearful of being injured by Officers Snow, Braud, and Lebouef.

-Because of the officers’ wrongful conduct in using excessive force against Mr. Jackson, the complaint alleges that all of the officers involved, as well as the City of Thibodaux, should be held liable for the significant physical and emotional injuries he suffered.
+Because of the officers’ wrongful conduct in using excessive force against Mr. Jackson, the complaint alleges that all of the officers involved and the City of Thibodaux should be held liable for the significant physical and emotional injuries he suffered.

 The defendants named in the complaint are: